alexn1/qforms/README.md

 # QForms
-A platform for building Web UI for databases.
+A fullstack framework based on Express and React for building Web UI for databases.

 appsDirPath=../name/apps